yashatgitt/Spam_Mail_Detection/README.md

 ✅Get the result: You’ll see the classification result instantly.

-##Technologies Used
+## Technologies Used
--🐍Python
+- 🐍Python
--scikit-learn (for machine learning)
+- scikit-learn (for machine learning)
--NLTK (for text preprocessing and NLP)
+- NLTK (for text preprocessing and NLP)
--Streamlit (for building the web app)
+- Streamlit (for building the web app)

-##Contributing
+## Contributing
--Feel free to fork the repository, submit issues, or create pull requests for improvements.
+- Feel free to fork the repository, submit issues, or create pull requests for improvements.
 Any contributions are welcome!